Marc-Rouillard/Antimatter-Control-Board/README.md

 # Antimatter Control Board

-This project is a custom control board for antweight combat robots and other small robots.
+The Antimatter Control Board is a custom control board for antweight combat robots and other small robots.

 The key features of the PCB include:
 * Integrated battery connector and power switch
 * MCU with integrated wireless capabilities
-* LSM6DSO32 6-axis IMU (accelerometer and gyro)
+* LSM6DSO32TR 6-axis IMU (accelerometer and gyro)
 * IIS2MDC 3-axis magnetometer
 * 2x brushed motor drivers